Scottish Labour Party (1976): History

 The SLP had little electoral success, winning only three council seats at the 1977 local elections.
-It polled only 583 votes in the Garscadden by-election in 1978.
-At the 1979 general election, the SLP fought three seats, including Sillars' attempt at being re-elected (Robertson chose to step down).
-Sillars came close to retaining his seat in South Ayrshire, but this was clearly a personal vote built up over the years he had already served as an MP, as the other two candidates polled poorly indeed.
+The party polled only 583 votes in the Garscadden by-election in 1978.
+At the 1979 general election, the SLP fought three seats, including Sillars's attempt at being re-elected (Robertson chose to step down).
+Sillars came close to retaining his seat in South Ayrshire, but this was clearly a personal vote built up over the years he had already served as an MP, as the other two candidates – standing in Paisley and Edinburgh Central respectively – polled very poorly indeed.

 This failure prompted the SLP to disband in 1981; and members either fell out of active politics, re-joined the Labour Party, or chose to join the Scottish National Party (SNP), which both Sillars and Neil did, with both rising to high office in the SNP.

 The SLP adventure is generally looked upon as an ambitious failure, but Sillars has himself put this down to a lack of planning before the decision to launch the party.
 Unlike the SLP, the Social Democratic Party (SDP) meticulously planned their breakaway from the Labour Party, and were much more successful.
 Sillars has claimed that the SLP did at least provide a forerunner to the SNP's later dialogue with the left.

+Membership

+Although the SLP was initially reported (usually by the party's leaders) to have as many as 2,000 to 3,000 members, Drucker later estimated that numbers had actually peaked at 883 in October 1976, the same month that the party split in two.
+This figure disguised a strong imbalance in favour of Sillars's Ayrshire fiefdom, with 276 members (nearly one-third of the total) recorded as being represented by that county's delegation to the party's 1976 congress.
+Thus a highly unusual situation emerged whereby branches in small Ayrshire villages such as Patna and Ochiltree reported membership numbers higher than those for the cities of Aberdeen and Stirling.

-The SLP had a number of members who would later go on to achieve a name for themselves as mainstream Labour politicians, including John McAllion who became MP and then MSP for Dundee East, Maria Fyfe one time MP for Glasgow Maryhill, Colin Boyd, later Lord Advocate, Sheriff Shiona Waldron, and Charlie Gordon, later MSP for Glasgow Cathcart.
-These individuals chose to join (or in some cases re-join) the Labour Party rather than follow Sillars into the SNP.
+The SLP did, however, contain a number of committed activists who would later go on to achieve a name for themselves as mainstream politicians, including John McAllion, who became MP and then MSP for Dundee East; Maria Fyfe, one time MP for Glasgow Maryhill; Sheila Gilmore, later MP for Edinburgh East; and Charlie Gordon, future leader of Glasgow City Council and MSP for Glasgow Cathcart.
+These individuals all chose to join (or in some cases re-join) the Labour Party rather than follow Sillars into the SNP.

+Also involved as members of the SLP were: